fbnlsr/my-website/src/en/projects/pacman.md

   The first goal of this tool is **quality control** for teams associated with Enedis.
 For this, users are able to enter the data regarding their projects and the system automatically computes procedure times (modulated by a custom-built issue ticketing system) and adds a visual marker in case projects take too long to be resolved.
 Managing teams are then able to **generate performance statistics** depending on a given time frame.

   From a technical point of view, the platform stands on a **Symfony-based API**.
-A **VueJS front-end GUI** is then fed by it.
+A **Vue.js front-end GUI** is then fed by it.
 Statistics are generated using **ApexCharts** which thanks to its vector rendering allows for printing without visual artifacts.